Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising

-Nevertheless, the process of computing the optimal sparse representation vector requires solving an NP-hard optimization problem, suggesting that only approximate solutions can be computed in polynomial time \cite{Bao2016}.
-In general, sparse coding algorithms can be divided into two main categories, that is, greedy methods and convex relaxation based approaches.
+In general, sparse coding algorithms can be divided into two main categories, that is, greedy methods and convex relaxation based approaches \cite{Bao2016}.
 Greedy methods try to minimize the $l_0$ pseudo-norm, that captures the sparsity of the solution, in a greedy fashion.
 They include prominent algorithms such as the orthogonal matching pursuit (OMP) \cite{omp}, the batch-OMP \cite{batch_omp} and the compressive sampling matching pursuit (CoSaMP) \cite{cosamp}.
 On the other hand, convex relaxation based approaches, such as the basis pursuit \cite{basis} and the least absolute shrinkage and selection operator (Lasso) \cite{lasso}, replace the $l_0$ pseudo-norm with the $l_1$ norm, thus forming a convex problem which is much easier to solve.
-However, with the exception of few works \cite{myICIP}, \cite{mypaper}, \cite{sunsanltv}, most existing sparse coding algorithms do not take into account the fact that, in multi-dimensional visual data applications \cite{video_and_image2}, the signals exhibit strong local dependencies among each other, since they treat each signal independently, limited to capture only the structure in each individual signal vector.
-One of the key points in this work is that the proposed algorithms take into account such local dependencies among signals that appear at nearby columns inside the data matrix.
-In the remaining of this work, we use the term data matrix to refer to a structure where its columns correspond to the two spatial dimensions (e.g., stacked) of the visual data and its rows correspond to the temporal or spectral dimension.
-Moreover, we use the term dependency \emph{across} the data matrix, to emphasize the fact that signals that appear at different columns inside a data matrix exhibit strong dependencies.
-Also, in the following, the term dependency \emph{along} the data matrix will refer to any structural similarity (including sparsity) that may be present in each individual signal vector (i.e., column of the data matrix).